MikhailovAlexander/adm_project/README.md

 _Image 9.4.
 Invoice Data Mart (Data Base keeping)_

 The Invoice-Manager View shows the invoiced amounts of each manager in different months.
-Theressa Hutchinson and Olin Blair show consistently high performance
+Theressa Hutchinson and Olin Blair show consistently high performance.

 ![Image 9.5.
 Invoice-Manager View (Data Base keeping)](images/managers_accruals_by_period.png)

 _Image 9.5.
 Invoice-Manager View (Data Base keeping)_

 The Invoice-Service View shows the amount of invoices issued by month for different types of horse keeping services.
-An upward trend is observed
+An upward trend is observed.

 ![Image 9.6.
 Invoice-Service View (Data Base keeping)](images/accruals_in_the_context_of_services_by_period.png)